OUR STORY

 Support Our Work

-As a non-profit organisation we accept donations from the public which goes towards our John Greenwood Student Hardship Fund.
+As a non-profit organisation we accept donations from the public which go towards our John Greenwood Student Hardship Fund.
 This fund directly benefits individuals in need and helps fund students who may otherwise be unable to follow their dreams and begin their professional training.
 Your help can make an incredible difference in someone’s life and career.

 Another way you can help is through Easy Fundraising: